zotya/eea.annotator/README.rst

   and plone.dexterity (also eea.depiction) but if you have custom traversals registered for these interfaces, try to use custom browser layers when registering them (see: eea.annotator.browser.app.traverse).

+**Plone version dependency**

+eea.annotator does not have a hard dependency on Plone 4.3, however, it has been built around plone.app.jquery version 1.7.2 which is shipped by default with Plone 4.3.
+If you wish to use the product on an older version of Plone, you could pin the plone.app.jquery version to 1.7.2.

 Getting started
 ===============